stlab/better-code/better-code/src/chapter-3-errors.md

 Before we get into it, we want you to know that what we present here is not the only logically consistent approach to errors, and our approach may clash with your instincts.
-It is the result of optimizing for local reasoning and scalable software development, and the justifications for our choices are interdependent.
+It is the result of optimizing for local reasoning and the ergonomics of scalable software development, and the justifications for our choices are interdependent.
 We hope you'll bear with us as we tie them all together.

 ## Definitions